FSE-554/FSE-554/README.md

 # Faithfulness of Reasoning Traces in LLM-based Code Vulnerability Detection

-Example code of our FSE paper (554).
+Example code for our FSE 2026 paper #554.

 ## 🔰Installation